Ruthwell Church (& Ruthwell Cross)

 The church is roughly a half mile north-east of Ruthwell and about the same distance east of Clarencefield, all roughly nine miles east and a bit south of Dumfries.

-The key to the side door is left in a tin box by the door on the grey building at the
+Access to the church (and generous parking) is free, though a donation is always appreciated.
+The key to the side door is left in a tin box by the door on the grey building right of the church.

 To the left of the main gate is a rather interesting feature.